 Here's what to eat to support your hormones:

 Aim for 3 to 6 cups of vegetables daily.
 Choose organic as often as you can.
 Be sure to pile on those leafy greens, along with beets, carrots, garlic, onions, broccoli and other cruciferous vegetables, and artichokes.
 The more variety, the better!
-I recommend all women incorporate ¼ cup of broccoli sprouts at least three times weekly to support estrogen metabolism and for its cancer-protecting effects.
+I recommend all women incorporate ¼ cup of broccoli sprouts at least three times weekly to support estrogen metabolism and for its cancer-protecting effects3.

 High-quality protein helps your liver activate powerful detox pathways, keeps you full, and balances blood sugar levels: all keys for balanced hormones.
 Eat organic, 100% grass-fed meats and pasture-raised eggs as well as wild-caught fish, legumes, nuts, and seeds.
 (If you don't eat meat, dial up those last three and consider a plant-based protein powder.)
 Incorporating Brazil nuts is a great way to supply your thyroid with selenium, which can lend itself to more sustained energy.